What is the average cost of renters insurance in North Dakota?

 "The number one thing that's most important is to get good liability.
 A renter's policy will default to $100,000 liability," Josiah Hatch, an insurance pro with Bender Hatch Insurance in Boston, said.
 "It costs next to nothing to go from $100,000 to $500,000.
 I want to say it's probably 10 bucks a year.
 It's really cheap to get a lot of extra coverage.
 I always recommend getting the most liability you can because that's, at its core, what insurance is all about: the worst-case scenario."

-Best renters insurance company in North Dakota: State Farm
+Best renters insurance company in North Dakota: North Star Mutual

-State Farm ranks as the best renters insurance company in North Dakota, earning a top score among the carriers we surveyed.
-Its average rate is $123 per year.
+North Star Mutual ranks as the best renters insurance company in North Dakota, earning a top score among the carriers we surveyed.
+Its average rate is $167 per year.

-Country Financial and American Family are also among the top insurance companies for renters insurance in North Dakota.
+Allstate and State Farm are also among the top insurance companies for renters insurance in North Dakota.

 Renters insurance rates vary significantly among providers, so you should compare options before choosing.
 You should also select a company with a good reputation to ensure it will be there if you have a claim.